-(1) Maintain constant ground track.
+- (1) Maintain constant ground track.

-(2) Constant airspeed of 60 knots.
+- (2) Constant airspeed of 60 knots.

-(3) Rate of climb of 500 fpm.
+- (3) Rate of climb of 500 fpm.

 b.
 Analysis of maneuver.
 Airspeed and attitude are controlled with the cyclic.
-Collective pitch is used to adjust power to establish the desired rate of climb.
-Antitorque pedals are coordinated with power changes to maintain constant heading and trim.
+Collective pitch is used to adjust torque pressure to establish the desired rate of climb.
+Antitorque pedals are coordinated with power changes to maintain constant heading.